style-hub/hub-server/README.md

 ## Why not use the Resource Sharing Plugin?

 This is NOT a replacement for the plugin.
 But it is a way to significantly lower the bar for the majority of ordinary users to contribute, but also find and download the resources.
 Some resources is definitely not suitable to manage with a "hub" site.
 And the resources on a hub could easily be pulled to a resource sharing repository and shared that way too.

+## Contribute to the project

+You can fork and create pull requests as usual for a GitHub project.

+If you want to engage more you can become a developer with direct commit rights.

+(But in that case I guess we need to create more guidelines for the goal of the project.)